723-1 GOOD CAUSE

 723-1 C. GOOD CAUSE FOR NON-COMPLIANCE WITH THE FSSPFamily Self-Sufficiency Plan OR WORK ACTIVITIES REQUIREMENTS

 A client must make a claim for good cause before any good cause provisions listed in this manual section are applied.
-Case managers are instructed to explore good cause reasons before they request a penalty. (see WSPM section 1006)
+Case managers are instructed to explore good cause reasons before they request a penalty, see WSPMWork Services Procedure Manual MS 1006.

 An individual has good cause for failing to comply with the FSSPFamily Self-Sufficiency Plan or work activities requirements if the non-compliance resulted from one of these reasons: